 The University of Missouri is an equal opportunity employer and educator.
 In order to recruit students, employers must adhere to the Equal Employment Opportunity (EEO) standards.
-In accordance with federal and state law, the University prohibits unlawful discrimination against a job applicant or an employee because of the person’s race, color, religion, sex (including pregnancy), national origin, age (40 or older), veteran status, and disability or genetic information.
+In accordance with federal and state law, the University prohibits unlawful discrimination against a job applicant or an employee because of the person’s race, color, national origin, ancestry, religion, sex, pregnancy, sexual orientation, gender identity, gender expression, age, disability, protected veteran status, or any other status protected by applicable state or federal law.
 The University also prohibits employers from requiring photo submissions of applicants, as this violates the EEO standards.

-The University of Missouri Career Services Council requires recruiting organizations to adhere to and refer to the National Association of Colleges and Employers (NACE) Principles for Professional Conduct.
+The University of Missouri Career Services Council requires recruiting organizations to adhere to and refer to the National Association of Colleges and Employers (NACE) Principles for Ethical Professional Practice.

 Right of Refusal